chrisjbillington/starship_telemetry/README.md

   live-updating dashboard during the next launch attempt, but this will be tricky and time-consuming to get right and so I probably won't end up doing that.

-* `plot.py` processes the telemetry data attempts to extract vertical and downrange position, velocity, and acceleration.
+* `plot.py` processes the telemetry data and attempts to extract vertical and downrange position, velocity, and acceleration.
 It also uses a model of atmospheric density and speed of sound with altitude to compute the dynamic pressure (q) and Mach number.
-  Assuming that the velocity telemetry from SpaceX is in the non-inertial, rotating frame of the Earth, this script also uses the approximate planned bearing of the vehicle to compute its position above the earth over its flight, and corrects for the rotation speed of earth at that point to obtain its velocity in the non-rotating frame of the Earth.
+  Assuming that the velocity telemetry from SpaceX is in the non-inertial, rotating frame of the Earth, this script also uses the approximate planned bearing of the vehicle to compute its position above the Earth over its flight, and corrects for the rotation speed of Earth at that point to obtain its velocity in the non-rotating frame of the Earth.
 This is then used to calculate orbital parameters: apogee, perigee, and semimajor axis.
 All this data is plotted.